What it does: Global group of petrochemical and energy businesses

 Shell Australia Supports LGBTI via Kaleidoscope

 Kaleidoscope is an established employee network within Shell Australia.
 Kaleidoscope aims to promote equality and inclusion for lesbian, gay, bisexual, transgender, and intersexed (LGBTI) talent wherever they work.
 The vision is to make Shell Australia a safe environment for talent, regardless of sexual orientation or gender identity.
-Shell Australia believes it is vital that we have a strong ally support in the network, as this will greatly effect the productivity, retention, engagement, and mental health within the company.
+Shell Australia believes it is vital that we have a strong ally support in the network, as this will greatly affect the productivity, retention, engagement, and mental health within the company.